 We are committed to the continuing professional development of all staff, both teaching and non-teaching, and provide a wealth of opportunities to achieve this aim.

 Initial Teacher Training

 GHS has a strong partnership with the Institute of Education, University College London, helping to develop cohorts of Student Teachers throughout the year, a number of whom go on to develop successful careers at the school.
-The programme is overseen by Lisa Leonard and Lisa Panford, as the Professional Co-ordinating Mentors (PCMs); Peter Mather continues to contribute to PGCE courses at UCL IOE.
+The programme is overseen by Lisa Leonard, Trisha Soneji and Karishma Topiwalla, as the Professional Co-ordinating Mentors (PCMs); Peter Mather continues to contribute to PGCE courses at UCL IOE.
 Our commitment to ITT extends to prospective teachers from the local community, and some ex-pupils who visit the school to observe lessons before undertaking their own courses.
 As a school, we also feel that the experience of working with trainees helps our staff reflect and improve on their own practice in the classroom.
 We also work in partnership with the following institutions: St. Mary’s College (PE, Maths and Geography), Brunel University, Middlesex University, London Met, The Open University, (flexible PGCE programme) and other ITT institutions.
 In addition, the school often has members of staff undertaking the School Direct route into teaching; in MFL, Science and English in recent years.